cogentcore/core/grease/README.md

 // RunConfig has config parameters related to running the sim type RunConfig struct {
-	GPU          bool   `def:"true" desc:"use the GPU for computation -- generally faster even for small models if NData ~16"` Threads      int    `def:"0" desc:"number of parallel threads for CPU computation -- 0 = use default"` Run          int    `def:"0" desc:"starting run number -- determines the random seed -- runs counts from there -- can do all runs in parallel by launching separate jobs with each run, runs = 1"`
+	GPU          bool   `default:"true" desc:"use the GPU for computation -- generally faster even for small models if NData ~16"`
+	Threads      int    `default:"0" desc:"number of parallel threads for CPU computation -- 0 = use default"`
+	Run          int    `default:"0" desc:"starting run number -- determines the random seed -- runs counts from there -- can do all runs in parallel by launching separate jobs with each run, runs = 1"`
-	Runs         int    `def:"5" min:"1" desc:"total number of runs to do when running Train"` Epochs       int    `def:"100" desc:"total number of epochs per run"` NZero        int    `def:"2" desc:"stop run after this number of perfect, zero-error epochs"` NTrials      int    `def:"32" desc:"total number of trials per epoch.
-Should be an even multiple of NData."` NData        int    `def:"16" min:"1" desc:"number of data-parallel items to process in parallel per trial -- works (and is significantly faster) for both CPU and GPU.
+	Runs         int    `default:"5" min:"1" desc:"total number of runs to do when running Train"` Epochs       int    `default:"100" desc:"total number of epochs per run"` NZero        int    `default:"2" desc:"stop run after this number of perfect, zero-error epochs"` NTrials      int    `default:"32" desc:"total number of trials per epoch.
+Should be an even multiple of NData."` NData        int    `default:"16" min:"1" desc:"number of data-parallel items to process in parallel per trial -- works (and is significantly faster) for both CPU and GPU.
 Results in an effective mini-batch of learning."`
-	TestInterval int    `def:"5" desc:"how often to run through all the test patterns, in terms of training epochs -- can use 0 or -1 for no testing"`
+	TestInterval int    `default:"5" desc:"how often to run through all the test patterns, in terms of training epochs -- can use 0 or -1 for no testing"`
-	PCAInterval  int    `def:"5" desc:"how frequently (in epochs) to compute PCA on hidden representations to measure variance?"`
+	PCAInterval  int    `default:"5" desc:"how frequently (in epochs) to compute PCA on hidden representations to measure variance?"`
 	StartWts     string `desc:"if non-empty, is the name of weights file to load at start of first run -- for testing"` }

 // LogConfig has config parameters related to logging data type LogConfig struct {
-	SaveWts   bool `desc:"if true, save final weights after each run"` Epoch     bool `def:"true" desc:"if true, save train epoch log to file, as .epc.tsv typically"` Run       bool `def:"true" desc:"if true, save run log to file, as .run.tsv typically"` Trial     bool `def:"false" desc:"if true, save train trial log to file, as .trl.tsv typically.
-May be large."` TestEpoch bool `def:"false" desc:"if true, save testing epoch log to file, as .tst_epc.tsv typically.
+	SaveWts   bool `desc:"if true, save final weights after each run"` Epoch     bool `default:"true" desc:"if true, save train epoch log to file, as .epc.tsv typically"` Run       bool `default:"true" desc:"if true, save run log to file, as .run.tsv typically"` Trial     bool `default:"false" desc:"if true, save train trial log to file, as .trl.tsv typically.
+May be large."` TestEpoch bool `default:"false" desc:"if true, save testing epoch log to file, as .tst_epc.tsv typically.
 In general it is better to copy testing items over to the training epoch log and record there."`
-	TestTrial bool `def:"false" desc:"if true, save testing trial log to file, as .tst_trl.tsv typically.
+	TestTrial bool `default:"false" desc:"if true, save testing trial log to file, as .tst_trl.tsv typically.
 May be large."` NetData   bool `desc:"if true, save network activation etc data from testing trials, for later viewing in netview"` }

 // Config is a standard Sim config -- use as a starting point. type Config struct {
-	Includes []string    `desc:"specify include files here, and after configuration, it contains list of include files added"` GUI      bool        `def:"true" desc:"open the GUI -- does not automatically run -- if false, then runs automatically and quits"`
+	Includes []string    `desc:"specify include files here, and after configuration, it contains list of include files added"` GUI      bool        `default:"true" desc:"open the GUI -- does not automatically run -- if false, then runs automatically and quits"`
 	Debug    bool        `desc:"log debugging information"`
 	Params   ParamConfig `view:"add-fields" desc:"parameter related configuration options"` Run      RunConfig   `view:"add-fields" desc:"sim running related configuration options"`